-You may have heard the phrase tossed around in the workplace: some jobs you just can’t do from home.
-Even 10 years ago, it was thought that many information technology jobs fell into this category.
-But, having a large-scale remote workforce has many organizations and individuals re-evaluating what it looks like to do IT jobs from home.
+You may have heard the phrase tossed around in the workplace: Some jobs you just can’t do from home.
+Even 10 years ago, it was thought that many information technology (IT) jobs fell into this category.
+But, having a large-scale remote workforce has many organizations and individuals re-evaluating what it looks like to perform IT jobs from home.

 A Changing Perspective on Remote IT Jobs

 The cloud hasn’t just impacted how we do business, it’s also had a huge influence on our ability to work from a remote physical location.
 The COVID-19 pandemic was an eye opener for many businesses and it was surprising to see just how many IT workers could successfully do their jobs from home.

 Stetson Blake, founder of Helios IT Services, knows the challenges of doing remote IT work and has seen many companies make the shift to hiring remote IT workers.

 “Companies are now looking around and realizing they don’t need all those bodies in a physical space,” Blake said.
 “You can accomplish just as much without the same bills that come with an office building.”

 Some careers are better suited for a remote working environment than others.
 When it comes to IT, these are the jobs that are most likely to offer remote-working possibilities:

 - System administration

 This list is by no means comprehensive.
 With a little creativity and a flexible employer, the options could certainly span other IT fields.
 The ability to perform IT work remotely is primarily driven by the need to interact with hardware.
 With so many software tools available, the need for the on-premise IT worker has certainly been reduced.

 The cloud has made life far easier for the remote IT worker.
 Gabrielle Hempel is a cloud security engineer, and she sees increased remote opportunities for cloud-based jobs.